 Watercolor by: Maryann Thomas – “My art has many influences,” Maryann says “in particular are the early 20th-century American painters John Singer Sargent, Winslow Homer, and Georgia O’Keeffe.”

 Bishop Creek Canyon

 BISHOP CREEK CANYON: Follow Line Street (HWY 168) west of Bishop about 15 miles.
-You’ll climb into the mountains from the valley floor to elevations over 9,000 feet on a well maintained elevations over 9,000 feet on a well maintained highway.
+You’ll climb into the mountains from the valley floor to elevations over 9,000 feet on a well-maintained elevation over 9,000 feet on a well-maintained highway.
 Popular locations include South Lake, North Lake, Lake Sabrina, the historic Rainbow Pack Station and Cardinal Gold Mine.
 The canyon is a real find in autumn, with blazing color igniting the landscape.